Lutfur Rahman (British politician): Early life and career

-Rahman was born in East Pakistan (now Bangladesh) to Bengali Muslim parents from the village of Sikandarpur in Balaganj, Sylhet District, and moved to the United Kingdom at an early age.
+Lutfur Rahman was born in East Pakistan (now Bangladesh) to Bengali Muslim parents from the village of Sikandarpur in Balaganj, Sylhet District, and moved to the United Kingdom at an early age.
 He grew up in Tower Hamlets and attended the Marner Primary School in Bow, the Lawdale Junior School in Bethnal Green and Bow School.

 Rahman graduated with an LLB (law degree).
 He was admitted as a member of the Law Society of England and Wales as a solicitor in 1997 after passing the Society's examinations.

 Rahman was elected as a Labour Councillor for the Spitalfields and Banglatown ward in 2002 and re-elected in 2006 and 2010.
-He was part of the leadership of Tower Hamlets Council, serving as Lead Member for Education for two years and, from 2006–07, Lead Member for Culture.
+He was part of the leadership of Tower Hamlets Council, serving as Lead Member for Education for two years and, from 2006 to 2007, Lead Member for Culture.
 In February 2007, Rahman announced his application to be selected as the Labour Party's prospective parliamentary candidate for Bethnal Green and Bow, but when party members voted he came second to Rushanara Ali, who was later elected as the constituency's MP.

-In April 2008 Rahman was elected as Leader of the majority Labour Group on Tower Hamlets Council, and therefore became Leader of the council, replacing Denise Jones.
+Rahman was elected as Leader of the majority Labour Group on Tower Hamlets Council in April 2008, and therefore became Leader of the council, replacing Denise Jones.

-After the local elections in May 2010, in which Labour increased the number of their councillors, Lutfur Rahman was replaced as Leader by Helal Uddin Abbas, in part due to a Channel Four investigation which linked Rahman to the Islamic Forum of Europe.
+After the local elections in May 2010, in which Labour increased the number of their councillors, Rahman was replaced as Leader by Helal Uddin Abbas, in part due to a Channel Four investigation which linked Lutfur Rahman to the Islamic Forum of Europe.

-Rahman's leadership had come under criticism in June 2009, when he reportedly stated that he had no confidence in Tower Hamlets' Chief Executive, Martin Smith, and told him to "go home and consider your future".
+Lutfur Rahman's leadership had come under criticism in June 2009, when he reportedly stated that he had no confidence in Tower Hamlets' Chief Executive, Martin Smith, and told him to "go home and consider your future".
 The news came on the eve of voting in the European parliamentary elections, which Smith nevertheless attended as the council's returning officer.
 For his departure, reported to be caused by a personality clash, Smith's terms of employment, negotiated when the council was under the Labour Party leadership of Cllr Denise Jones, entitled him to a payout reported to be between £300,000 and £500,000.
-The exact reasons and terms of his departure were not made public; Rahman characterised it as by mutual agreement.
+The exact reasons and terms of his departure were not made public; Lutfur Rahman characterised it as by mutual agreement.